Miami International Airport

 About Miami International Airport

 Connecting South Florida with destinations across the United States and around the world, Miami International Airport is an important gateway to Latin America.
 Miami International is home to airlines from around the world, moving people and cargo throughout the Americas, Europe and beyond.
 The airport has a significant impact on Miami’s economy, both as an economic driver and a major employer.
-In 2013, Miami International accommodated 395,922 commercial aircraft flight operations (that is, take-offs and landings).
 Being one of the busiest airports in the United States, Miami International Airport struggles with delays but maintains fair statistics when compared to other airports in the country.

 Miami International Airport serves communities and residents throughout Miami-Dade County and South Florida.
 The airport is operated by the Miami-Dade Aviation Department (MDAD).
 The IATA airport code for Miami International is MIA, which is also used when referring to the airport.
-The airport is the largest gateway to Latin America from the United States.
-According to MIA’s operator, the airport ranked second in the United States in total internal passengers and 12th in total passengers.
-Among airports around the world, Miami International ranked 26th in total international passengers and 28th in terms of total passengers.
-In 2013, the airport saw 20 million domestic and 20.2 million international passengers depart and arrive from its gates, and also handled over 11 million tons of freight.
+The airport is one of the largest gateway to Latin America from the United States.
+According to MIA’s operator, the airport was ranked second in the United States in total internal passengers and 12th in total passengers.

 The Airport’s History